-The son said his father's death was also not accidental — Hilma threatened to leave the family if Eric didn't kill their father, who was allegedly abusive.
+The son said his father's death also was not accidental — Hilma Witte threatened to leave the family if Eric didn't kill their father, who was allegedly abusive.

 Eric confirmed for police his brother's statement.
-Both brothers later pleaded guilty to voluntary manslaughter and testified at trial against Hilma, who was charged with two counts murder, attempted murder and conspiracy to commit murder in the family members' deaths.
+Both brothers later pleaded guilty to voluntary manslaughter and testified at trial against Hilma Witte, who was charged with two counts murder, attempted murder and conspiracy to commit murder in the family members' deaths.

-The trial testimony revealed the woman had attempted to poison both her husband and stepmother-in-law before ordering her sons to do the killings.
+The trial testimony revealed the woman had attempted to poison both her husband and mother-in-law before ordering her sons to do the killings.

 Mary Bower, Paul Witte's mother, cried after the first trial, though she said the tears weren't for herself.

-The sons were each sentenced to 20 years prison for their roles in the murders.
+The sons were each sentenced to 20 years in prison for their roles in the murders.

-Hilma was sentenced to 140 years prison for the murders, though the sentence was reduced on appeal to 90 years.
+Hilma Witte was sentenced to 140 years in prison for the murders, though the sentence was reduced on appeal to 90 years.

 Her request for a sentence modification in 2000 was denied by judges in Porter and LaPorte counties, who agreed with prosecutors that her release was not in the best interest of justice.